Spelis/rsnote/README.md

-# RSNote - Simple and minimal note taking app cli, built in Rust
+# RSNote - Simple Note taking app in Rust

-Very easy to use CLI for creating, editing and searching through notes.
+Very simple Command Line Interface to create, list, edit, and search through notes.

 ## Building:

-Release:
-`cargo build --release`
-`./target/release/rsnote <args>`

-Debug:
+`cargo build` to build with debug (add `--release` for a release build)

+then run with `./target/release or debug/rsnote`

+or:

 `cargo run -- <args>`